santi-pdp/segan/README.md

 ### Introduction

-This is the repository of the SEGAN project, and our original paper can be found [here](https://arxiv.org/abs/1703.09452).
-Also some test samples are available [here](http://veu.talp.cat/segan/).
+This is the repository of the SEGAN project.
+Our original paper can be found [here](https://arxiv.org/abs/1703.09452), and test samples are available [here](http://veu.talp.cat/segan/).

 In this work a Generative Adversarial approach has been taken to do speech enhancement (i.e. removing noise from corrupted speech signals) with a fully convolutional architecture schematized as follows: